RaJiska/terraform-aws-fck-nat/README.md

 an ASG
 - Optional consistent static IP via EIP re-attachment to the internet facing ENI
 - Cloudwatch metrics reported similar to those available with the managed NAT Gateway
+- Use of spot instances instead of on-demand for reduced costs

 ## Example